nevillejackson/Unix/virt-manager/qemunbd.md

 The `ndb` stands for Network Block Device, a protocol used for accessing disks or partitions across a network.
-The program `qemu-nbd` comes n the package `qemu-utils` in Debian and Ubuntu.
+The program `qemu-nbd` comes in the package `qemu-utils` in Debian and Ubuntu.

 ### Using `qemu-nbd` to mount a qcow2 disk image ###
 There are 4 steps